vega/vega-lite/site/docs/mark.md

 ## Line

 The `line` mark represents the data points stored in a field with a line connecting all of these points.
-Unlike other marks except `area` that represents one data element per mark, one line mark represent multiple data element as a single line.
+Unlike other marks that represent one data element per mark, one line mark represents multiple data element as a single line (same is true for `area`).

 ### Line Chart